bedrocklinux/bedrocklinux-userland/DESIGN.md

 ========================

 This documents the design decisions for Bedrock Linux 0.7.
-It is intended to provide the Bedrock-specific needed to contribute to this code base.
+It is intended to provide the Bedrock-specific concepts required to contribute to this code base.

 Bedrock Linux Concepts
 ----------------------